simoncarrignon/spreadrt/README.md

 ## Approximate Bayesian Computation and `exec` subfolder

 Some of the scripts used to run the ABC have been stored in `exec/abcdir` as well as some script used to generate the plot of the paper in `exec/palcomm`.
-Though those script are very hardware and problem specific they could be of some use and part of those script should be integrated in functions or vignette in the main package.
+Though those script are very hardware and problem specific they could be of some use (for people using SLURM and MPI mainly).

+__TODO__: Part of those script should be integrated in functions and vignette in the main package.